JoeBocock/knockt/README.md

 | GET    | `/api/posts/{id}`    | Retrieve a specific Post    |
 | PUT    | `/api/posts/{id}`    | Update an existing Post     |
 | DELETE | `/api/posts/{id}`    | Remove an existing Post     |

+> Note: There's a [Postman Collection](https://github.com/JoeBocock/knockt/blob/master/Knockt.postman_collection.json) in the repository if that works for you.
+Know that you may need to setup the `{{URL}}` environment variable, which is usually `http://localhost/api`.